-Beanie Feldstein’s
+Beanie Feldstein’s How To Build A Girl Is A Sweet Celebration Of Teenage Drama Queens

 My first ever viewing of Almost Famous in my parents’ basement as a teen sparked a rich tapestry of fantasies involving me running off to become a groupie.
 In this scenario, The Rolling Stones’ Keith Richards would magically return to his 1972 looks circa 2005, and I would be transformed into a muse with perfect curls and a white shearling jacket that would never get dirty, inspiring the most elusive musicians to lustful creativity.
 Which is to say, I was not dramatic at all.

 How To Build A Girl, which premiered at the Toronto International Film Festival on Saturday, feels like an extension of my own teenage dreams.
-Directed by Coky Giedroyc, and based on the best-selling 2014 semi-autobiographical novel by Caitlin Moran (who wrote the script with John Niven), the movie is a loving tribute to young women with overactive imaginations, and a desire to reinvent themselves.
+Directed by Coky Giedroyc, and based on the best-selling 2014 semi-autobiographical novel by Caitlin Moran (who also wrote the script), the movie is a loving tribute to young women with overactive imaginations, and a desire to reinvent themselves.

 Advertisement